Rodolfod1/MyResponsive-Portfolio/README.md

     *Asset Folder:
      - It has all the images i used for this project.

+for some screen shots of this work please load the page <capture.html>

 ## How to best use this.
  - Fork, clone, deploy.